tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 The Sonic protocol aims at providing zero-knowledge arguments of knowledge for the satisfiability of constraint systems representing NP-hard languages [[23]].
-Its constraint system is defined with respect to a two-variate polynomial used in Bulletproofs but originally designed by Bootle et al [[24]].
+Its constraint system is defined with respect to a two-variate polynomial used in Bulletproofs, originally designed by Bootle et al [[24]].

 It is basically a zk-SNARK that uses an updatable Structured Reference String (SRS).
 It achieves non-interaction via the Fiat-Shamir transformation.
-The SRS is made updatable not only to continual strengthening, but also to allow reusability.
+The SRS is made updatable not only for continual strengthening, but also to allow reusability.
 Unlike the SRS used in Groth's scheme [[18]] which grows quadraticallly with the size of its arithmetic circuit, Sonic only grows linearly.